 Using client/server access mode, the GroupWise client maintains one or more TCP/IP connections with the POA and does not access the post office directly.
-Consequently, the performance of the POA in responding to requests from the GroupWise client directly affects the GroupWise client’s responsiveness to users.
+Consequently, the performance of the POA in responding to requests from the GroupWise client directly affects the GroupWise client's responsiveness to users.
 To provide the highest responsiveness to client users, you can configure a POA just to handle client/server processing.
-See Section 38.1.3, Configuring a Dedicated Client/Server POA (Windows Only).
+See Configuring a Dedicated Client/Server POA.

 When using client/server access mode, the GroupWise client can be configured to control how much time it spends actually connected to the POA.

 Client/server access mode also allows users to access their GroupWise mailboxes from POP and IMAP clients, in addition to the GroupWise client.
-See Section 36.2.3, Supporting IMAP Clients.
+See Supporting IMAP Clients.

-In client/server mode, the POA is enabled for secure SSL connections by default.
-If necessary, you can configure the POA to force SSL connections with all clients.
-See Section 36.3.3, Securing the Post Office with SSL Connections to the POA.
+In client/server mode, the POA can provide and, if necessary, force secure SSL connections with all clients.
+See Enhancing Post Office Security with SSL Connections to the POA.

 The POA picks up the message files and updates all user and message databases to deliver incoming messages in the local post office.
 To provide timely delivery for a large volume of incoming messages, you can configure a POA just to handle message file processing.
-See Section 38.2.2, Configuring a Dedicated Message File Processing POA (Windows Only).
+See Configuring a Dedicated Message File Processing POA.